To make loads of money….isn’t that the answer to why we work!!

-Working in teams with people from around the world has taught me more about myself than sometime I would care to admit, being a Logistics person is all about communication, our reach is far and wide (Oh a truck went off a cliff in Madagascar, Sam can you jump on a plane, Sam some of our guys have been kidnapped in the Congo, what can we do?
-Thankfully no major damage but sometimes wonder how a guy from Rotherham is in Korea creating a plan for the Winter Olympics)
+Working in teams with people from around the world has taught me more about myself than sometimes I would care to admit, being a Logistics person is all about communication, our reach is far and wide (Oh a truck went off a cliff in Madagascar, Sam can you jump on a plane, Sam some of our guys have been kidnapped in the Congo, what can we do?
+Thankfully no major damage but sometimes wonder how a guy from Rotherham, UK is in Korea creating a plan for the Winter Olympics)

 Without working for a company, I would never have had these experiences and maybe not become the developed sophisticated, intelligent……. sorry got carried away then.
 What was my point again!?
-Ahh yes the benefits of working for a company.
+Ahh yes, the benefits of working for a company.
 Ultimately it’s a right of passage that can bring a wealth of experience

-Until (dah dah dah, ominous music) I started wanting to make a difference, or at least have control of making a difference.
+Until (dah dah dah, ominous music)….
+I started wanting to make a difference, or at least have control of making a difference.
 I am a great fan of change and creating the environment for change, this is for me what makes a leader more than a manager.
 One is a job title and the other is a drive to create change.

-I work in an Industry that doesn’t like change, we create change for others because of the product /output of what we do day to day however as an innovator of ourselves we haven’t really moved past the creation of the container in 1959 by Malcom Mclean.
+I work in an industry that doesn’t like change, we create change for others because of the product /output of what we do day to day however as an innovator of ourselves we haven’t really moved past the creation of the container in 1959 by Malcolm Mclean.
 The impact of this changed the world because fundamentally it created the ability to move more volume cheaper.
 I could safely say this change affected everyone on the planet.

 I love being part of an industry that is so diverse, with so many different factors and that plays a role in everybody’s life, most of the time without them noticing it, going into a supermarket and having what you want on the shelf is not an accident, it takes teams of people, working in more companies that you would imagine so that really you don’t have to think about logistics.
-Success of logistics is something that no one sees.
+The success of logistics is something that no one sees.